 The General Assembly, on the recommendation of the Board, may adopt one or more Internal Rules compatible with the provisions of these Articles of Association so as to ensure smooth running and administration of the Institute.
 They are binding on all Members, provided that at least two-thirds of the votes cast are in favour.
 Abstentions are not counted.

 Article 23 - Application of legal provisions

-Any matters which are not covered by the present Articles of Association will be governed by the provisions of Title III of the Belgian Law of 27 June 1921, as amended.
+Any matters which are not covered by the present Articles of Association will be governed by the relevant provisions of the Belgian Code of Companies and Associations.

 Article 24 - Authentic language version

 In case of dispute, the French version of these documents is the authentic text.